Censkh/api-def/website/docs/usage.md

 title: Usage
 ---

-Strongly type your APIs and use the power of typescript to your benefit
+API def provides a unified way to type your endpoints allowing for compile time checking of query, body, response and even url parameters.

 ## Getting Started